Safety precautions when using a laser: All You Need To Know

 Laser Engraving Fumes

-Also, take note of any other material that the manufacturer of the laser cutter may have prohibited.
-No matter what materials you intend cutting it’s always recommended to invest in a fume extractor or exhaust fan not only for the health benefits but also to protect your laser from contamination and corrosion.
+Also, take note of any material that the manufacturer of the laser cutter may have prohibited.
+No matter what materials you intend to cut or engrave, it’s always recommended to invest in a fume extractor or exhaust fan, not only for the health benefits but also to protect your laser from contamination and corrosion.

 Detailed Information and Reviews can be found here: